George Benedict Zabelka: Military career

-In December 1943, Rev. Zabelka joined the United States Army Air Corps Chaplaincy, attending Chaplaincy School at Harvard University in Cambridge, Massachusetts.
+In December 1943, Zabelka joined the United States Army Air Corps Chaplaincy, attending Chaplaincy School at Harvard University.
 He served first as a chaplain at Wright Field, a United States Army Air Corps airfield in Riverside, Ohio.
-His persistent request for combat chaplaincy service eventually resulted in his being assigned to the 309th General Hospital Unit on Tinian Island in the Marianas in 1945.
+His requests for combat chaplaincy service resulted in his being assigned to the 309th General Hospital Unit on Tinian Island in the Marianas in August 1945.
 The 509th Composite Group, which included the atomic bomb crews, also arrived in 1945 on Tinian Island in preparation for the bombing of Japan.
+For security reasons, they were sealed off from all other military personnel and operations on the island.
 The 509th had a Protestant chaplain but no Catholic chaplain.
-For security reasons, the 509th Group was sealed off from all other military personnel and operations on the island.
-Rev. George Zabelka was formally assigned by his military superiors to serve as its Catholic chaplain through August 1945.
+Zabelka was formally assigned by his military superiors to serve as its Catholic chaplain through August 1945.

-In September 1945 he was transferred to mainland Japan.
-He served in the Occupation Forces in Japan from September 1945 to November 1946.
+In September 1945 he was transferred to mainland Japan where he served in the Occupation Forces from September 1945 to November 1946.
 He was first stationed on the southern part of the island of Honshu, then in Tokyo, and finally at Yamagata.
-During this time he earned his paratrooper’s wings.
-Zabelka was not only a Catholic military chaplain but was known to be “all soldier.”
-He once received a military reprimand for “excessive zeal.”
+During this time he earned his paratrooper's wings.
+Zabelka was not only a Catholic military chaplain but was known to be “all soldier” and once received a military reprimand for “excessive zeal.”

-George Zabelka was discharged from the military at Fort Lewis, Washington, in December 1946 with the rank of major.
-He returned to the Diocese of Lansing and was assigned as a parish priest to St. Thomas Aquinas Parish in East Lansing, where he was the moderator of the Newman Center at Michigan State University and was the Catholic chaplain for the Boys Vocational School in Lansing.
-He joined the Michigan National Guard and was assigned as Catholic Chaplain to the 125th Infantry Regiment.
-He stayed in the National Guard for twenty years, retiring as a lieutenant colonel.